Narcissists, Soulmates, and Owning Your Energy

-At first, the empath feels seen by the narcissist and understood in a way no one has understood them before.
-Then once the narcissist has fallen back to earth after their love-bombing high, they begin to use that connection to undermine the empath’s confidence and self-worth.
+At first, the empath feels seen by the narcissist and understood in a way no one has ever understood them.
+Then, once the narcissist has fallen back to earth after their love-bombing high, they begin to use that connection to undermine the empath’s confidence and self-worth.

-Narcissists will dump their negative emotions and their insecurity into the empath’s field leaving quite a mess for the unsuspecting empath to have to heal from once they “wake up” and end the relationship.
+Narcissists will dump their negative emotions and their insecurity into the empath’s field, leaving quite a mess for the unsuspecting empath to heal from once they “wake up” and end the relationship.

 Those energetic hooks are something that will linger until the empath has fully healed from the narcissistic abuse and has learned how to spot other narcissists before the narc can hook into them.
 This will likely take a few toxic relationships of one sort or another—romances, friendships, siblings, or parent relationships—to figure out.

-I mentioned earlier that narcissists and empaths have more in common than most empaths want to believe, this is one of the big ones.
+I mentioned earlier that narcissists and empaths have more in common than most empaths want to believe.
+This is one of the big ones.
 Narcs merge too.
-I put narcissists on the same spectrum as empaths, they are at either end of that spectrum, because narcissists are also psychic and energetically porous who merge with folks without consciousness.
+I put narcissists on the same spectrum as empaths.
+They are at either end of that spectrum, because narcissists are also psychic and energetically porous individuals who merge with folks without consciousness.

-There is a big difference between a narcissist and a wounded empath but that is a blog for another day.
-For now, just know that narcs merge, too and they will create the energetic hooks that empaths will spend a lot of time healing.
+There is a big difference between a narcissist and a wounded empath, but that is a blog for another day.
+For now, just know that narcs merge too, and they will create the energetic hooks that empaths then spend a lot of time healing.

 Empathic merging between two conscious people is beautiful.
-It builds an intimacy, honesty, and trust that I’ve never experienced with others types of people and certainly not from unconscious merging.
+It builds an intimacy, honesty, and trust that I’ve never experienced with other types of people and certainly not from unconscious merging.

 Soulmates can be lovers, friends, siblings, parent/child, or mentor/mentee to name a few.
 When one or both people are empaths the connection takes on a whole different dimension.
 Particularly when the connection is that of lovers.

-In the case of soulmates, empathic merging creates energetic connections that remain in our consciousness whether or not you are in each others’ physical proximity.
-The empath in these relationships will feel the presence of their soulmate from the next room, across town or across the country.
+For soulmates, empathic merging creates energetic connections that remain in our consciousness regardless of whether you are in each other’s physical proximity.
+The empath in these relationships will feel the presence of their soulmate from the next room, across town, or across the country.

-- waking up when your soulmate wakes up–whether or not they are sharing a bed or in another time zone
+- Waking up when your soulmate wakes up—whether or not they are sharing a bed with you or in another time zone

-The strength and consciousness of this connection only grows over time and it doesn’t take very long to feel very intensely and become quite difficult to break.
+The strength and consciousness of this connection only grows over time and it doesn’t take long to feel deeply and becomes quite difficult to break.

-In the case of siblings, parent/child, even some friendships, this connection is comforting, loving, and an extension of the close bond they have created.
-When the soulmate connection is that of lovers it can feel supercharged and may throw one or both people off balance.
+For siblings, parent/child, even some friendships, this connection is comforting, loving, and an extension of the close bond they have created.
+When the soulmate connection is lovers, the connection can feel supercharged and may throw one or both people off balance.

-When it is mutual and the connection is shared by conscious and open people it is magical and happy, creating a bond that may last a lifetime.
-When one of the lovers is underdeveloped emotionally and/or deeply wounded, it will feel overwhelming and terrifying.
+When it is mutual and the connection is shared by conscious and open people, it feels magical and happy, creating a bond that may last a lifetime.
+When one of the lovers is underdeveloped emotionally and/or deeply wounded, the connection will feel overwhelming and terrifying.

-And in many cases, the lover who hasn’t done their inner work or isn’t willing to do it now, will abandon the relationship despite it’s potential and the feelings, he or she may have for the other.
-But just because a person choses to leave this relationship doesn’t end the connection that has been built between them.
+And in many cases, the lover who hasn’t done their inner work or isn’t willing to do it now, will abandon the relationship despite its potential and the feelings he or she may have for the other.
+But just because a person chooses to leave this relationship doesn’t end the connection that was built between them.

 It will take quite a while for that connection to fade, though it will fade in time.
-Until it does fade, the empath will feel all the things listed above for quite some time, even years.
-For this reason, these relationships tend to rekindle and crash, a number of times.
+Until then, the empath will feel all the things listed above, often for years after the relationship has ended physically.
+For this reason, these relationships may rekindle and crash a number of times.

-The potential contained within a soulmate connection, as lovers or any other type of relationship, makes being an empath worth all the struggle of figuring out how to feel good day to day.
-The feelings, trust, and intimacy shared between soulmates is deeply fulfilling and satisfying.
+The potential contained within a soulmate connection, as lovers or any other type of relationship, makes being an empath worth all the struggle of figuring out how to feel good day-to-day.
+The feelings, trust, and intimacy shared between soulmates are deeply fulfilling and satisfying.